 In 1982, as the fifth That’s Country series premiered, I became editor of New Zealand Country Music News, a two colour tabloid covering the local amateur “country and western” scene.
 By this time, the “western” part of “country and western” was on its way out.
 The Clash, in spotted kerchiefs, were gigging with urban country rockers like Joe Ely.

 The News – and That’s Country – would be gone within a year.
 A damning government inquiry in 1984, confirmed allegations of favouritism, corruption and dirty deeds behind the scenes of the top-rating show.
-By the time the inquiry’s report appeared, That’s Country has been cancelled after eight series.
-And it seemed no-one wanted to read a newspaper about New Zealand country.
+By the time the inquiry’s report appeared, That’s Country had been cancelled after eight series.
+And it seemed no one wanted to read a newspaper about New Zealand country.